osuchanglab/autoANI/README.md

 # autoANI

 # Installation

 No installation is required if dependencies are installed.
 See these optional steps to save some time running the program if you are going to be the sole person using the software.

 For questions about your PATH, see [this link](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them) for a decent basic explanation.

-1. Edit line 47 to include your e-mail address.
+1. Edit line 49 to include your e-mail address.
 Your e-mail address will only be used to query the NCBI databases using the E-utilites.
 This is to allow NCBI to contact you if there is a problem with your requests or if you are abusing the system.

+If you will be sharing this installation with others, set your EMAIL environment variable.

+    ```bash
+    export EMAIL yourname@yourschool.edu
+    ```
+    OR:
+    ```bash
+    setenv EMAIL yourname@yourschool.edu
+    ```

-    Make the change:
+    Otherwise, make the change:

     ```perl
     my $email = '';